stefborg/protege-proof-explanation/README.txt

 	protege-proof-explanation-0.1.0-SNAPSHOT.zip

-to the plug-ins folder of the Protege installation.
+to the plugins folder of the Protege installation.
 The plug-in supports Protege Auto Update feature which can be used for upgrading to newer versions according to the instructions here:

     http://protegewiki.stanford.edu/wiki/EnablePluginAutoUpdate